5 (Mostly) Free Apps to Scan Film Negatives With Your Phone

 Summary of Results

-- FilmBox by Photomyne did the best job on my color negatives.
-If I had a bunch of color negatives to scan (which I don’t), I would most likely pay for a subscription.
+FilmBox by Photomyne produced the most accurate color reproduction in my testing.
+If I had a large collection of color negatives to convert to digital images, I would consider paying for a subscription.

 Need a Lightbox?